+Other LSS facilities may have contract staff, volunteers or interns, so the agency does have a policy to address those situations.
 On the Pre-Audit Questionnaire if was noted that the agency would terminate interns and volunteers if any sexual abuse or harassment policy was violated.
-The PREA Policy and Procedures to include the following, "Contractors and/or Volunteer found to have engaged in sexual harassment, sexual misconduct, sexual abuse will be dismissed from services at any LSS ARJ facility."
-The Relias Power Point, used for training contractors and interns, addresses these sanctions for contractors and interns who violated PREA policies.
+The PREA Policy and Procedures includes the following, "Contractors and/or Volunteer found to have engaged in sexual harassment, sexual misconduct, sexual abuse will be dismissed from services at any LSS ARJ facility."
+The Relias Power Point, which is used for training contractors and interns, addresses these sanctions for contractors and interns who violated PREA policies.
 The PREA Policy and Procedures include language from (D), regarding terminations for violations of agency sexual abuse or sexual harassment policies where notification to law enforcement and/or licensing bodies is required (includes staff, contractors, and volunteers).